gbmetzner/gbmetzner.github.io/_posts/2014-12-30-First-Post.md

 ---
 layout: post
-title: Just a test!
+title: My first post
 ---

-This is my first test using jekyll on github.
+This is my first time posting in a blog.

-It seems very interesting.
+I started this blog to share some codes and ideas that I have while I'm working.

+You're free to do whatever you want using the code posted here.

+I hope this blog can help you.